 Restrict navigation

 Step 4.
-Enhance your game with images, audio, and video
+Enhance your game with images, audio, and video.

-Also read: → How To Record PPT Presentations with Audio
+Also read → How To Record PPT Presentations with Audio

 Add pictures to your clues

-The correct answer is: Ribonucleic acid
+The correct answer is: ribonucleic acid

 Add music and make it play automatically (autoplay)

-Drag and drop the audio file on the slide or go to Insert > Audio:
+Drag and drop the audio file on the slide, or go to Insert > Audio:

-Go to Audio Tools > Playback and set Start: Automatically.
+Head to Audio Tools > Playback and set Start: Automatically.

-It’s recommended that you trim audio files to 15 seconds or so.
+We recommend trimming audio files to 15 seconds or so.

-Add video questions
+Add video to question slides

-The correct answer is: Ultraviolet rays
+The correct answer is: ultraviolet rays

 Other improvements

 Step 5.
-Test and publish your game
+Test and publish your game.

 iSpring Suite tab

-3. In the Publish Presentation window, select the My Computer tab and the HTML5 format, and then click Publish.
+3. In the Publish Presentation window, head to the My Computer tab and

 Publishing a presentation with iSpring Suite